mongodb/docs-realm/source/includes/api-details/kotlin/model-data/object-models-map-model-or-property-to-different-name-description.rst

-In this example, ``Frog`` is the Kotlin class name used in the code throughout the project to perform CRUD operations, and ``Frog_Entity`` is the persisted name to used to store objects in a realm:
+In this example, ``Frog`` is the Kotlin class name used in the code throughout the project to perform CRUD operations, and ``Frog_Entity`` is the persisted name to used to store objects in the database:

 .. literalinclude:: /examples/generated/kotlin/Schema.snippet.define-persisted-class.kt
    :language: kotlin